-Zak Brown is the Executive Director of McLaren Technology Group Ltd. This senior leadership role, reporting directly to the McLaren Technology Group’s Executive Committee, sits above the Group’s commercial and strategic operations, and as such plays a critical role in transforming and realigning the entire organisation behind ambitious performance and growth-orientated goals.
+Zak Brown is CEO of McLaren Racing Ltd. This senior leadership role, reporting directly to the McLaren Technology Group’s Executive Committee, sits above the Group’s commercial and strategic operations, and as such plays a critical role in transforming and realigning the entire organisation behind ambitious performance and growth-orientated goals.

 Prior to joining McLaren, Brown was Chief Executive Officer of CSM Sport & Entertainment, a position to which he was appointed in March 2015.
 He was also the Executive Chairman of Just Marketing International (JMI), the world’s largest motorsport marketing agency.
 Brown founded JMI in 1995 and the company was acquired by CSM, a division of Chime Communications plc in 2013.